eclipse-osee/org.eclipse.osee/plugins/org.eclipse.osee.framework.core/src/org/eclipse/osee/framework/core/grammar/PLE_applicability_tags.md

 - ‘Feature’, ‘End Feature’, ‘Feature Else’, ‘Configuration’, ‘End Configuration’, and ‘Configuration Else’ are all case sensitive.
     - Using ‘feature’, ‘end feature’, ‘feature else’, ‘configuration’, ‘end configuration’, and ’configuration else’ are all invalid.
-- The features/configurations anmes inside the brackets are case insensitive.
+- The features/configurations names inside the brackets are case insensitive.
 - The spacing does not matter between features when using ‘&’ or ‘|’.
 A space or no space before or after the symbols is supported.
 - White space inside of the start and end tags will remain.
 Do not try to line up the feature tags.
 For example:
 ```